dof-studio/amaze/README.md

 We distribute this game fully in a `source code` version.
 Please see the `src` folder to get the source code of the game and run it.

+# Some instructions
+- To help `Kana` move, drag her or click a near position that you expect her to move.
+- By default, the flood will start to spead 5 seconds from the beginning of each round.
+- By the exit block, you should drag `Kana` toward the exit block shown in red.

 # Share your save
 We welcome everyone share their interesting save to this repository.
 All available Game Saves are included in the `sav` folder.
 How many rounds can you keep `Kana` survive?